wp-plugins/buddypress-mute/readme.txt

 = Where should I submit bug reports? =

-If you think you've spotted a bug, please let me know by opening an issue on the [BuddyPress Mute](https://github.com/henrywright/buddypress-mute) GitHub repo.
+If you think you've spotted a bug, please let me know by opening an issue on the [BuddyPress Mute](https://github.com/henrywright/buddypress-mute) GitHub page.

-== Screenshots ==

-To be added.

 == Changelog ==

+= 1.0.1 =
+* Bug fixes.

 = 1.0.0 =
 * Initial release.